-Hack And Hide https://hackandhide.com Fri, 05 Jul 2024 19:48:16 +0000 en-US hourly 1 https://wordpress.org/?v=6.6.1 The Story Behind Blackout: Abusing Gmer Driver to Terminate Protected Processes https://hackandhide.com/2024/05/03/the-story-behind-blackout-abusing-gmer-driver-to-terminate-protected-processes/ Fri, 03 May 2024 02:42:39 +0000 https://hackandhide.com/?p=120 The Story
+Hack And Hide https://hackandhide.com Sat, 07 Dec 2024 19:42:42 +0000 en-US hourly 1 https://wordpress.org/?v=6.7.1 The Story Behind Blackout: Abusing Gmer Driver to Terminate Protected Processes https://hackandhide.com/2024/05/03/the-story-behind-blackout-abusing-gmer-driver-to-terminate-protected-processes/ https://hackandhide.com/2024/05/03/the-story-behind-blackout-abusing-gmer-driver-to-terminate-protected-processes/#respond Fri, 03 May 2024 02:42:39 +0000 https://hackandhide.com/?p=120 The Story

 During a ransomware incident response, I noticed a file with a strange name that was retrieved by the team.
 Upon inspection, it turned out to be a driver.
 This raised the question “what does a driver have to do with a ransomware incident response?”
 To understand this, I started gathering information about the binary.